 From May 11, small businesses and hotels opened their doors but social distancing remains in place.
 Cafes, bars and restaurants are also now operating with 50% capacity.
 Theatres and cinemas welcomed visitors from late-May onward.
-Beaches are expected to be fully operational in late June.
+Beaches are operational as of late June.

 Face masks are mandatory for all people over the age of 6 years old in public places.
 A fine of 100 euros if you are found out in public without a face mask with a social distance of 1.5 metres applied.
 The rules are becoming less and less every week.